luis-a-miranda/New-York-Data-Science-Project/README.md

 # New-York-Data-Science-Project
 Filtering New York complaint types and find affected areas.
-Find a correlation between them and predictive modelling
+Finding a correlation between them and predictive modelling